bb-io/HuggingFace/README.md

 - **Create transcription** generates a transcription given an audio file (Flac, Wav, Mp3, Ogg etc.).
 - **Classify audio** performs audio classification.
 Possible labels vary depending on model used.

+Note: almost all actions have optional input parameter _Use cache_.
+By default, it is set to true, meaning that if model has already seen the same input, it will return previously obtained result.
+You can use it to make sure you get deterministic results.
+If you don't want the model to return exactly the same results for queries it has seen before, you can set _Use cache_ to _false_.

 ## Missing features

 In the future we can add actions for: